 Travel Gear for Gadgets and Electronics

-This is perfect for the business traveler or digital nomad.
+This Small Travel Electronics Cable Organizer Bag is perfect for the business traveler or digital nomad.
 Small cords and chargers are the easiest to lose and the hardest to replace.
 Having a special bag to keep them all in one place makes a world of difference.
 This bag ticks all the boxes.
 Click here to read all about it.

-Powerful and portable this is one of the best gifts for travelers who want to stay connected.
+A powerful and portable laptop is important for travelers and digital nomads alike.
+The MacBook Air 13.3″ is the perfect option.
 There’s no denying that Apple computers are some of the best out there.
-They’re easy to use, last a long time, and this particular model is on sale for less than the typical Apple computer (2015 model).
+They’re easy to use, last a long time.

 It’s great if you’re not doing really intensive stuff like video editing.
-Sasha has been using the same MacBook Pro since 2012 and he works it to death editing videos.
+Sasha used the same MacBook Pro from 2012 to 2020 and he worked it to death editing videos.
 So if his computer can last that long, surely the Air can last even longer!
 See all the specs here.

-If you’re not ready to spend $900 on a computer (which I totally get), this 2-in-1 touchscreen laptop is fabulous!
+If you’re not ready to spend more than $900 on a computer (which I totally get), Lenovo Yoga 7i 2-in-1 Touchscreen Laptop is fabulous!
 It’s great for travelers who are trying to keep their pack light.
-I have the same laptop made by Toshiba.
-They have discontinued their model which is why I’m recommending Lenovo.

-I use this computer for my online teaching job and the touchscreen makes writing on the lessons so much easier.
+It’s the same model that I use for my online teaching job and the touchscreen makes writing on the lessons so much easier.
 I don’t have to deal with sore wrists from using the trackpad all the time.
-The only real downside to this computer is that it’s less powerful than typical laptops and therefore runs a bit slower.
-As long as you’re not doing any video editing or full-on web design, then it’s perfect for web browsing, email, and music.
+It’s perfect for web browsing, email, and music, and remote work.
 Learn more here.

-Sasha bought this as a Christmas gift for himself in 2014 and it’s still going strong.
+Sasha bought this as a Christmas gift for himself a couple of years ago and it’s still going strong.
 Click here to see all the specs.

-He had read about the DJI Spark and was totally into it.
-We’ve been really happy with it so far.
+He had read about the DJI Mini and was totally into it.
+It’s the perfect starter drone.
 It’s produced great photos and videos of our South America adventure.
 One of the best parts is that all the videos and photos are stored in the app on your phone.
 The camera has wifi so even if you don’t have data on your phone, you can still fly.

-This is the best camera for travelers who just want a simple, portable camera to document their travels.
-The new Hero6 just came out a few months ago and it has a ton of new features making it better than any of the previous ones.
+For those who aren’t avid videographers, a GoPro is a perfect camera for capturing your adventures.
+The new Hero10 just came out a few months ago and it has a ton of new features making it better than any of the previous models.

 If you’re just looking for an e-reader without all the bells and whistles, the Kindle Paperwhite is perfect for just that.
 The battery lasts for weeks on a single charge.
 It looks the same as reading a normal book, no glare from the sunlight.
 There is a built-in light for reading in the dark, too.
 The new version has a much higher screen resolution that looks much better than the older models.
 Learn how this model is better.